PranavPutsa/Weather/README.md

 # Weather
-Get weather conditions using Python
+Get weather conditions using Python using pyowm library